iquasere/UPIMAPI/README.md

 #### UPIMAPI offers a few additional columns for taxonomic information

-Previous to the Summer 2022 UniProt release, the API provided fields for taxonomic information, but these have been condensed into the ```Taxonomi lineage``` and ```Taxonomic lineage (IDs)``` columns.
+Previous to the Summer 2022 UniProt release, the API provided fields for taxonomic information, but these have been condensed into the ```Taxonomic lineage``` and ```Taxonomic lineage (IDs)``` columns.
 Since ```1.8.6```, UPIMAPI provides this information again, properly organized.
 Additional available columns for taxonomy are as follows:

 * ```Taxonomic lineage (LEVEL OF TAXONOMY)```: the taxonomic lineage of the organism, with the specified level of taxonomy.
 For example, ```--columns "Taxonomic lineage (SPECIES)"``` will return the species of the organism.
 Other possible values are ```SUPERKINGDOM```, ```PHYLUM```, ```CLASS```, ```ORDER```, ```FAMILY```, ```GENUS```, ```SPECIES```, among others.

 * ```Taxonomic lineage IDs (LEVEL OF TAXONOMY)```: the TaxIDs of the organism, with the specified level of taxonomy.
 For example, ```--columns "Taxonomic lineage IDs (SPECIES)"``` will return the TaxID of the species of the organism.
 Other possible values are as above.

-**Warning**: This information may take a while to obtain.
-Fingers crossed that UniProt will provide this information again in the future.

 ## ID mapping without annotation